remake/resume-builder-starter/README.md

 ## Learn How it Works 👩‍🏫

-* [The Remake Recipes](https://recipes.remaketheweb.com/) show example code and how it works
+* [The Remake Recipes](https://recipes.remaketheweb.com/) show example Remake code and how it works
 * [The Official Demos](https://docs.remaketheweb.com/interactive-demos/) let you play around with Remake code — without installing anything!